• KEN FARMER CONSULTING

 Balance visibility and discretion

-Keep a low profile in non-core areas while maintaining a strong presence in key strategic markets
+Businesses can use subtle branding that resonates only with the target audience.
+Keep a low profile in non-core areas while maintaining a strong presence in key strategic markets.
+Observe trends from a “hidden” position, and be prepared to act while unnoticed by competitors.

 Make things easy to find